Awais-Ansarii/ToDo-app/README.md

 - Added Toasts which pops-up on UI after successfull addition, update, deletion of Todos.
 - Handled some edge cases like show a msg "  add some Todos in your Todo-List " when there is no tasks inside todo list,
 - Hide delete all todos button when there is no todo present etc etc.
+- optimized the code by cleaning and creating new components according to the features